romansj/backend_hwk/README.md

 * password = `password`

 After installing, under Servers -> "PostgreSQL 14" create a database named "backend_hwk".
+In IntelliJ IDEA, in Databases tool window, connect to your PostgreSQL database.
 Tables will be created automatically when you launch the app.

 > *Can be replaced with in-memory config like test, see* `..src\test\resources\application.properties`